-Optimizing how you print can make all the difference, so take a tip from Michael and make sure you're set to the right photo paper setting.
+Optimizing how you print can make all the difference, so make sure you're set to the right photo paper setting.
 In most Canon printers, the default Media Type is set to "Plain Paper", but if you're trying to print a photo on photo paper, you'll want to change the setting to the appropriate photo paper to help achieve outstanding photo prints.
 It's only a couple of quick clicks, but when you change this setting, your printer will adjust the scan rate, the ink output, and the number of colors reproduced, so you get sharp, vivid photos.

 Making it Work